idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 ### `ValueBuilder`

-It declares `ValueBuilder` to set values depending on the app theme, platform or device idiom
+To set values depending on the app theme, platform or device idiom

 ```cs
 new Label("Hello")